kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Pepsin
 	E. Saliva

-#### Answer: ?
+#### Answer: B. Hydrochloric acid - *FALSE* = E. Saliva - TRUE
+- Salivary flow is entirely dependent on autonomic nervous system.
+Vagal stimulation produces a large volume of watery fluid, while sympathetic stimulation causes the secretion of proteins (mucus and some enzymes).
+Secretion of hydrochloric acid, bile, pepsin, and pancreatic juice is influenced by vagal stimulation but can occur without it.

 ### Q2.17
-A patient with loss of fluid from the gastrointestinal tract has acidosis and hypokalaemia.
+A patient with loss of fluid from the gastrointestinal tract has _acidosis_ and _hyPOkalaemia_.
 The fluid is most likely drained from the:

 	A. Colon
 	B. Gallbladder